ggerganov/llama.cpp/examples/main/README.md

 These options help improve the performance and memory usage of the LLaMA models:

 -   `-t N, --threads N`: Set the number of threads to use during computation.
 Using the correct number of threads can greatly improve performance.
-It is recommended to set this value to the number of physical CPU cores, or the number of performance cores in a chipset with efficiency/performance (E/P) cores.
+It is recommended to set this value to the number of CPU cores.
 -   `--mlock`: Lock the model in memory, preventing it from being swapped out when mmaped.
 This can improve performance.
 -   `--no-mmap`: Do not memory-map the model.
 This results in a slower load time but may reduce pageouts if you're not using `mlock`.
 -   `--memory_f32`: Use 32 bit floats instead of 16 bit floats for memory key+value, allowing higher quality inference at the cost of memory.